biobricks/pastlevel/README.md

 ## checkouts

-Checkouts are equivalent to a single levelup .put operation in auto mode and don't even touch the database in multi mode.
+Checkouts are equivalent to a single levelup .put operation in auto mode and don't even touch the database in multiclient mode.
 In manual mode checkouts have the same speed as commits (since a working index is then created on checkout).

 ## commits